MATHEMATICS

 Assessments

-White Rose unit assessments are used following units of work to check children's understanding.
+White Rose unit assessments are used prior to and following units of work to check children's understanding.

 Interventions